m-erlin777/m-erlin777/README.md

 I am a self-learning student with interests in everything related to Cybersecurity and AI/ML, as well as general programming.
 I am highly dedicated and consistently building my knowledge and skills related to the industry.

 My goals are to obtain extensive knowledge and skills in various fields.
-I am currently aiming to become a SOC Analyst.
+I am CISSP and CySA+ certified and currently aiming to become a SOC Analyst.

 ## Certifications
 <div>